Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

 In v5, `EventProcessorClient` allows you to do the same and includes a plugin model, so other durable stores can be used if desired.
 The development model is made simpler by registering functions that would be invoked for each event.
-To use Azure Blob storage for checkpointing, include [azure-messaging-eventhubs-checkpointstore-blob][azure-messaging-eventhubs-checkpointstore-blob] as a dependency.
+To use Azure Storage Blobs for checkpointing, include [azure-messaging-eventhubs-checkpointstore-blob][azure-messaging-eventhubs-checkpointstore-blob] as a dependency.

 The following code in v3: